bravobike/efx/README.md

 Testing with side-effects is often hard.
 Various solutions exists to work around the difficulties, e.g. mocking.
 This library offers a very easy way to achieve testable code by mocking.
+Instead of mocking we talk about binding effects to another implementation.
-It offers a declarative way to mark effectful functions and rebind them in tests.
+`Efx` offers a declarative way to mark effectful functions and bind them in tests.

 ## Rationale

 Efx is a small library that does one thing and one thing only very well: Make code that contains side effects testable.

+Existing mock libraries often set up mocks in non declarative ways: configs need to be adapted & mock need to be initialized.
+In source code there are intrusive instructions to set up mockable code. `Efx` is very inuntrusive in both, source code and test code.
 It offers a convenient and declarative syntax.
+Instead of mocking we talk about binding effects.

 Efx follows the following principles:

-- Modules contain groups of effects that can all be rebound or neither in tests
-- Rebinding effects should be as simple and declarative as possible.
+- Implementing and binding effects should be as simple and declarative as possible.
+- Modules contain groups of effects that can only be bound as a set.
 - We want to run as much tests async as possible.
 Thus, we traverse the supervision tree to find rebound effects in the ancest test processes, in an isolated manner.
-- Effects are not mocked by default in tests, thus, must be explicitly rebound.
+- Effects by default execute their default implemenation in tests, and thus, must be explicitly bound.
-- Effects can only be rebound in tests, but not in production.
+- Effects can only be bound in tests, but not in production.
+In production always the default implementation is executed.
 - We want zero performance overhead in production.